rdfostrich/article-swj2020-cobra/content/related-work.md

 after which only deltas are stored for each consecutive version, as shown in [](#regular-delta-chain).
 When the chain becomes too long, or other conditions are fulfilled, a new snapshot is created for the next version to avoid long version reconstruction times.
+[Cuevas et al.](cite:cites cuevas2020versioned) propose an approach similar to R&WBase, where the named graph functionality in SPARQL 1.1 engines is used to store RDF archives, and versioned queries are achieved through query rewriting.
+As opposed to R&WBase that only uses a CB approach, they propose distinct a IC strategy, four CB strategies, and a TB strategy.
+For each of those strategies, they introduce separate query rewriting techniques for VM and DM queries, but do not consider VQ queries.
+Experimental results on an archive with eight large versions show there is a time-space trade-off, whereby large storage sizes achieve faster query execution, and smaller storage sizes result in slower query execution.
+The authors consider the TB strategy achieving the best trade-off.
+Relevant for our work, is the use of four CB strategies, which correspond to forward, backward deltas, forward [aggregated](cite:cites vmrdf), and backward aggregated deltas.
 [OSTRICH](cite:cites ostrich) is a hybrid IC/CB/TB approach that exploits the advantages of each strategy to provide a trade-off between storage requirements and querying efficiency.
 Experiments show that OSTRICH achieves good querying performance for all query atoms,